-- 19.1 Councillors shall conduct debate politely and with due respect for others. - 19.2 Councillors shall not use foul or offensive language. - 19.3 While a Councillor is speaking, all other Councillors (except the Mayor) must remain seated and silent unless rising to make a Point of Order (see Rule 16.36). - 19.4 If during a Meeting any Councillor: - 19.4.1 persistently disregards the authority of the Mayor; - 19.4.2 breaches the Rules; or - 19.4.3 obstructs the business of the Council, the Mayor or any other Councillor may move a motion 'To prevent that Councillor speaking further' or 'To exclude that Councillor from the Meeting', in either case, for the remainder of the Meeting or for such lesser period as may be specified in the motion.
+19.1 Councillors shall conduct debate politely and with due respect for others.

+- 19.2 Councillors shall address each other appropriately and with respect. - 19.3 Councillors shall not use foul or offensive language, personal insults, or display any unnecessary or offensive physical demonstration. - 19.4 Councillors shall not use or display any inappropriate, distracting or offensive sign or poster during a meeting. - 19.5 Other than for Council business, Councillors shall not use electronic personal devices during Council Meetings unless there is an absolute emergency and the Mayor is appropriately notified.
+The Councillor will then leave the Meeting having first obtained the permission of the Mayor. - 19.6 Councillors shall not conduct themselves in a way which obstructs Council business. - 19.7 Councillors shall not create any unnecessary distraction. - 19.8 While a Councillor is speaking, all other Councillors (except the Mayor) must remain seated and silent unless rising to make a Point of Order (see Rule 16.3816.36). - 19.9 If during a Meeting any Councillor: - 19.9.1 disregards the authority of the Mayor; - 19.9.2 breaches the Rules; or - 19.9.3 obstructs the business of the Council, and following a Councillor being warned of their conduct to this effect, the Mayor or any other Councillor may move a motion 'To prevent that Councillor speaking further' or 'To exclude that Councillor from the Meeting', in either case, for the remainder of the Meeting or for such lesser period as may be specified in the motion.
 A motion under this Rule does not need to be seconded.
-The Council shall immediately vote on the motion without discussing it.
+Council shall immediately vote on the motion without discussing it.

-19.5 If the Council vote for the motion and a Councillor does not observe the decision of the Council, the Mayor may give such directions as they consider appropriate to remove the Councillor from the Meeting and to restore order.

-19.6 If there is serious disorder or persistent disregard of the authority of the Mayor, the Mayor may, without prejudice to any other powers which they have, direct that the Meeting be suspended for such period as they consider desirable.
+- 19.10 If Council vote for the motion and a Councillor does not observe the decision of the Council, the Mayor may give such directions as they consider appropriate to remove the Councillor from the Meeting and to restore order. - 19.11 If there is serious disorder or persistent disregard of the authority of the Mayor, the Mayor may, without prejudice to any other powers which they have, direct that the Meeting be suspended for such period as they consider desirable.